How to report adult cyber abuse

 Report serious adult cyber abuse to eSafety

-If your experience meets the legal definition of adult cyber abuse, and the service or platform does not help you within 48 hours, you can report the harmful content to eSafety using our online form.
+If your experience meets the legal definition of adult cyber abuse, and the service or platform does not help you, you can report the harmful content to eSafety using our online form.